 In ten interlinking stories, the town of Abbott Falls, Maine reacts as Ernie Whitten, pipefitter, builds an ark in his backyard.
 The community itself is struggling to survive as a strike at the local paper mill wears on.
 Few writers can capture the extraordinary within seemingly ordinary lives as does Monica Wood.
 Ms. Wood has created an unforgettable tapestry of love, loneliness, and neighbors.

-This new edition of Ernie’s Ark: The Abbott Falls Stories includes a never-before published story by Monica Wood and an afterword by the author.
+This new edition of Ernie’s Ark: The Abbott Falls Stories includes a never-before published story and a new afterword by the author.

 praise for monica wood

 —Lily King, New York Times bestselling author of Writers & Lovers

 “Monica Wood uses delicate strokes to tell so much.”